harriteja/GoZ4X/README.md

   - Optimized hash table sizes for better memory usage
 - Better compression ratios with faster compression on multi-core systems

+### v0.4 Features (In Progress)

+- SIMD optimizations framework
+  - CPU feature detection (SSE4.1, AVX2, AVX512, NEON)
+  - Architecture-specific optimizations selection at runtime
+  - Improved performance on supported hardware
+- Compatibility with all previous versions
+- Foundation for hardware-accelerated compression
+- Initial implementation of SIMD-based match finding and copy operations

 ## TODO features

+- Complete SIMD implementations for match searching and copy loops
+- GPU acceleration for supported hardware
 - Go generics for clean, reusable match-finder and streaming APIs
-- SIMD/assembly for match searching and copy loops (SSE4.1, AVX2, NEON)
 - Pluggable backends (pure-Go, assembly, GPU) selected at runtime
 - First-class WASM support for browser & edge functions
 - Comprehensive benchmark suite

 ## Status

-This is version 0.3, with parallel compression capabilities and refined Hash Chain levels.
-The v0.3 implementation significantly improves compression performance on multi-core systems while maintaining compatibility with the LZ4 format.
+This is version 0.4, with SIMD optimization framework in place.
+The implementation currently falls back to v0.3 code paths when SIMD optimizations are not fully available, ensuring compatibility with the LZ4 format while providing the groundwork for hardware acceleration.

 ## Usage